-In order to leverage Scorecard, you must have created at least one Account List in the Account Hub.
+In order to leverage Scorecard, you must have created at least one Account List in Data Studio.
 To start adding Account Lists to your Scorecard view, simply click the “Add List” button.

 For best practices on how to create and manage account lists in Terminus, check out our article, "Introduction to Account Lists."

 In the first step, you’ll be asked to select the list, and it’s associated folder, that you’d like to add:

 A few things to consider when choosing your lists:

 - Account Lists in “private folders” cannot be used in Scorecard; you can only select from “public” and “read-only” folders.